 In this article, author discusses Architectural Refactoring (AR) techniques to improve the quality attributes without changing the system's scope and functionality.
 He also provides a TaskCentric Template and Architectural Refactoring Catalog.

-In this article, authors present an empirical study based on a survey about the software architecture practices for managing non-functional requirements (NFRs) and decision making in software development process.
-They also discuss about how these requirements are elicited, documented, and validated at different organizations.
+In this article, authors present an empirical study about the software architecture practices for managing non-functional requirements and decision making in software development processes.
+2

 This article shares a simple technique used to address problems such as a system’s intended functionality but also qualities such as performance, reliability, portability, and availability.